-The PCRTP is offered through a National Research Service Award (NRSA) from the Health Resources and Services Administration and aims to take full advantage of the vibrant and cutting-edge health services and policy research occurring on our contiguous campuses at the University of Pennsylvania (Penn) Perelman School of Medicine and School of Nursing, and the Children’s Hospital of Philadelphia.
-It is jointly directed by Penn’s Divisions of General Internal Medicine, General Pediatrics at the Perelman School of Medicine and the School of Nursing in close collaboration with the Leonard Davis Institute of Health Economics (LDI) and the Center for Clinical Epidemiology (CCEB).
+The Penn Primary Care Research Training Program (PCRTP) is offered through a National Research Service Award (NRSA) from the Health Resources and Services Administration.
+It aims to take full advantage of the vibrant and cutting-edge health services and policy research occurring on our contiguous campuses at the University of Pennsylvania Perelman School of Medicine and School of Nursing, and the Children's Hospital of Philadelphia.
+It is jointly directed by Penn's Divisions of General Internal Medicine, General Pediatrics at the Perelman School of Medicine and the School of Nursing in close collaboration with the Leonard Davis Institute of Health Economics (LDI) and the Center for Clinical Epidemiology (CCEB).

 The Penn PCRTP offers a total of five positions in conjunction with three training programs: